fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 ### Can I migrate my data into Fiskl?

 We currently do not have dedicated migration imports from other major platforms although we are planning these.
-We do have imports for Clients, Expenses, Banking Transactions
+We do have imports for Clients, Expenses, Banking Transactions.

 ### Does Fiskl provide an API link?